Toyota Raum: Second Generation (XZ20; 2003–2011)

 The front passenger seats on a Toyota Raum can be folded forward to allow passengers easier access to back seats, or can be used for rear passengers foot rest.
-To fold front passenger seat forward, the seat must slide back as far as possible to allow maximum leg room.
-Then simply lifting up the latch on the side of the seat should allow for the seat to be folded all the way forward.
+To fold it out of the way, the front passenger seat must first be slid back as far as possible, after which lifting the latch on the side of the seat allows it to be folded all the way forward.